Ornsolot/Punto/README.md

 - **sqlite3:** The only Database that i couldn't conteneurise...

 ### Compile Game and deploy the containers

-Use this command at the root of the project to deploy the containers (mysql, mongo and Neo4J) and compile the Punto game.
+Use this command at the root of the project to deploy the containers mysql, mongo and Neo4J (SQLite is lower) and compile the game executable.

 ```shell
 make all
 ```

-or
+**Or:**
 ```shell
 make Punto db
 ```

-### Make sqlite3 databse
+#### Make sqlite3 databse

-To create the sqlite database use this command at the root of the project.
+To create the SQLite database use this command at the root of the project.
 ```shell
 sqlite3 data/db/punto.db < data/db/sqlite.sql
 ```